AdamGuyPerson/AdamGuyPerson.github.io/about.md

 ---
 layout: page
-title: About
+title: Get Personal ;)
 permalink: /about/
 ---

-A bit of a N3RD!
+Join the PS4 club!

-### Reasons?
+### Reasons for this blog?

-I am doing this blog because homework calls.
+I am doing this blog because it is IT homework at school.